9075197427/EDA_capstone_project/README.md

 # Exploratory data analysis
 1) Hotels type ratio?
 2) which month has maximum arrival in the year ?
-3) which year has maximum booking ?
+3) Yearwise booking ?
-4) From which country the most guests came?
+4)From which country the most guests came?
 5) Most Number of Guest ?
 6) How many booking cancelled ?
 7) monthly cancellations?
 8) market segment wise booking?
-9) which is the busiest month for hotel booking?
+9) What is the Percentage of repeated guests?
+10)Which type of food is mostly preferred by the guests?
-10) Which is the busiest month for Resort and City Hotel?
+11) which is the busiest month for hotel booking 12)Which is the busiest month for Resort and City Hotel?
-11) night stay?
+13)night stay
-12) Which is the home country of guest?
+14)Which is the home country of guest?